 What is it: Dragon Ball GT

 Dragon Ball GT is an anime series that is part of the Dragon Ball franchise, created by Akira Toriyama.
 Unlike its predecessors, Dragon Ball and Dragon Ball Z, Dragon Ball GT is not based on the original manga, but was developed exclusively for television by Toei Animation.
 The series premiered in Japan in 1996 and ran until 1997, totaling 64 episodes.
-Dragon Ball GT continues the story of Goku and his friends after the events of Dragon Ball Z, introducing new characters, transformations and villains.
-The series is known for its more adventurous tone and for exploring different planets and dimensions, which differentiates it from previous sagas focused on battles on Earth.
+Dragon Ball GT continues the story of Goku and his friends after the events of Dragon Ball Z, introducing new characters, transformations, and villains.
+The series is known for its more adventurous tone and exploration of different planets and dimensions, which differentiates it from previous sagas focused on battles on Earth.

-Dragon Ball GT is also known for its distinct narrative arcs, each with its own set of villains and challenges.
-The first arc, known as the “Saga of the Black Dragon Balls”, focuses on the search for the spheres and the fight against Baby.
-The second arc, “Saga of Super Android 17”, introduces a new android created by the fusion of two Android 17s, who becomes a powerful threat.
-The final arc, “Saga of the Evil Dragons,” introduces the Dragons of the Dragon Balls, who are evil manifestations of wishes made throughout the series.
-Each dragon has unique abilities and poses a significant challenge for Goku and his friends.
+Dragon Ball GT is also known for its distinct story arcs, each with its own set of villains and challenges.
+The first arc, known as the "Black Dragon Ball Saga," focuses on the search for the balls and the fight against Baby.
+The second arc, the "Super Android 17 Saga," introduces a new android created by the fusion of two Android 17s, who becomes a powerful threat.
+The final arc, the "Evil Dragon Saga," introduces the Dragon Ball Dragons, which are evil manifestations of wishes made throughout the series.
+Each dragon possesses unique abilities and poses a significant challenge to Goku and his friends.